 Day three onwards: In line with the timetable provided, your child will receive daily work and activities, assigned through the Microsoft Teams platform.
 This will include daily lessons on maths, English and spelling/phonics and another lesson on an area such as history, art or computing.
-Guidance for this learning may be provided using a range of media – teacher produced videos, videos from other high quality sources, screencast, written guidance, live teaching or modelled examples.
+Guidance for this learning may be provided using a range of media; teacher produced videos, videos from other high quality sources, screencast, written guidance, live teaching or modelled examples.
 Any videos will be made available for children to watch again via their Teams account.
-Children will also be expected to read daily, either independently or with an adult, as appropriate for their age (advised 20 minutes for KS1 children, 30 minutes for KS2 children).
+Children will also be expected to read daily, either independently or with an adult, as appropriate for their age.
+We advise at least 20 minutes for KS1 children, 30 minutes reading for KS2 children).

 Expectations of work completion and contact: